 Great climate

-Hah, the weather here is a dream.
-I’m typing these lines while my gaze wanders out to the blue sky, where not a single cloud is to be seen – just like it has been all week.
+Ahh, the weather here really is a dream.
+I’m typing these lines while my gaze wanders out to a blue sky without a single cloud in sight – just like it’s been all week.

-Valencia and Barcelona convince with almost daily sun, generally little rain, and warm temperatures all year round compared to many other European countries.
+Valencia and Barcelona both offer near-daily sunshine, very little rain, and warm temperatures all year round compared to most other European countries.

-If you look at it closely, Valencia is generally a tiny bit warmer than Barcelona due to its slightly more southerly location (on an annual average, this makes a difference of about 1-2°C).
+Technically speaking, Valencia is a touch warmer than Barcelona overall, thanks to its slightly more southern location (on an annual average, the difference is about 1-2°C / 2-4°F).

 Another characteristic that both Spanish cities have in common is that neither can be labeled a “typical Spanish city.”
-While in other Spanish cities like Madrid or Seville, you can perfectly immerse yourself in an authentic Spanish atmosphere, Barcelona and Valencia are a bit unique in that respect.
+While other Spanish cities like Madrid or Seville let you fully immerse yourself in an authentic Spanish atmosphere, Barcelona and Valencia are a bit different in that respect.

-Surely you have heard of Catalonia.
-As the Catalan capital, Barcelona differs from the rest of Spain, e.g., in language or culture.
+You’ve probably heard of Catalonia.
+As the capital of Catalonia, Barcelona stands apart from the rest of Spain in language and culture, among other things.

-If you love visiting UNESCO World Heritage Sites, you’ll be happy to know that you can find them in both Valencia and Barcelona.
-Both cities are home to at least one UNESCO World Heritage Site.
+If you love visiting UNESCO World Heritage Sites, you’re in luck: both Valencia and Barcelona are home to at least one.

-In Barcelona, there are nine of them (Sagrada Família, Park Güell, Palau Güell, Casa Batlló, Casa Milà, Casa Vicens, Colònia Güell, the Palau de la Múscia Catalana and Recinte Modernista Sant Pau).
+In Barcelona, there are nine of them (Sagrada Família, Park Güell, Palau Güell, Casa Batlló, Casa Milà, Casa Vicens, Colònia Güell, the Palau de la Música Catalana, and Recinte Modernista Sant Pau).
 Not bad at all, right?

-Valencia, on the other hand, has only one sight, the city’s old Silk Exchange, that made it onto the list.
-However, this doesn’t have to mean that Valencia is any less impressive.
+Valencia, on the other hand, has only one sight on the list, the city’s old Silk Exchange.
+But that doesn’t mean Valencia is any less impressive.

 Delicious food & drinks